mongodb/docs/source/includes/procedures/atlas-sp-add-kafka-connection-ui.rst

 	       1. Click the :guilabel:`VPC Peering` button.

 	       #.
 Toggle :guilabel:`Enable VPC Peering` on.

-	       #.
-From the dropdown menu, select one of your
+		  {+atlas-sp+} automatically selects the appropriate
-		  existing :ref:`VPC Peering <vpc-peering>`
+		  VPC peering connection from your configured
 		  connections.

-If you do not have a VPC peering connection, :ref:`Configure an {+service+}
-		  Network Peering Connection
+		  If you do not have a VPC peering connection, :ref:`Configure an {+service+} Network Peering
-		  <create-network-peer-connection>`.
+		  Connection <create-network-peer-connection>`.

       #.
 Specify an IP address for one or more
 	 `bootstrap servers <https://kafka.apache.org/documentation/#streamsconfigs_bootstrap.servers>`__